open-devsecops/course/topic-2-cicd/chapter-2-automation/lab/lab1.md

 - Download the VPN configuration file from `http://{public_ip}:7779`.
 Ask the lab administrator for the public ip of the internal network, and replace the `{public_ip}` placeholder.
 - Import the VPN configuration file into the Wireguard Client to establish the VPN connection.
 This step provides access to internal services.

-**Navigate to the Dashboard:**
-- With the VPN connection established, access `http://dashboard.internal` on your browser.
-This internal service dashboard is your gateway to various corporate resources.

 ## Accessing Jenkins
 Once you're connected to the VPN, navigate to `http://jenkins.internal` in your browser to access the Jenkins dashboard.
 The default credentials can be found below:
 - **Username:** student